mvvvv/stereokit-template/readme.md

 ### Download the source project then this template:
 * git clone --recursive https://github.com/mvvvv/StereoKit-rust/
 * git clone -b gradle https://github.com/mvvvv/stereokit-gradle-template/
+* For Windows only add to the PATH environment variable the directory ./target/debug/deps

 First, check that you can launch the Stereokit-rust demos as described here https://github.com/mvvvv/StereoKit-rust/blob/master/README.md